take-five/activerecord-hierarchical_query/README.md

 may be out of date.
 If you must use Rails 4 please monitor this branch's requirements for security releases.

+If you are on a ruby version greater than 2.3 be sure that you are on Rails 4.2.

 ## Introduction

 Create hierarchical queries using simple DSL, recursively traverse trees using single SQL query.